DiazOlveraCo/efitools-EnterpriseLinux/README.md

-# EFI Tools for Enterprise Linux

-## Overview
+# Overview

 EFI Tools is a collection of applications designed to manage UEFI Secure Boot within Linux environments.
 It ensures the integrity and security of Linux systems by facilitating UEFI Secure Boot management.

 ## Problem Description

-The current EFI Tools packages are outdated and incompatible with the latest releases of Enterprise Linux distributions.
-Users face challenges in efficiently managing UEFI Secure Boot on their systems due to this compatibility issue.
-Additionally, EFI Tools were not previously packaged for Enterprise Linux, and the available RPM/DEB packages depend on an old OpenSSL version, rendering them incompatible with certain distributions.
+EFI Tools was not packaged for Enterprise Linux.
+The RPM/DEB packages available depend on an old OpenSSL version, hence they cannot run on newer Enterprise Linux releases.

 ## Proposed Solution